billythegoat356/Hades/README.md

 <strong>
 Hades is a tool allowing you to bruteforce or phish VMware Horizon
 <br>
-accounts easily, written in Python.
+accounts easily, written in Python3.
 </strong>
 </p>
 <br>